 Oil and grease pollution prevention focuses on the elimination or reduction of waste before it is generated through changes in production, operation and raw material use.

 Managing waste after it occurs may be costly and time consuming.
 Adopting pollution prevention is key to saving money, resources and to improving the quality of the environment.
-The Fort Worth Water Department is committed to protecting the City’s sewer system by encouraging and awarding those who take the extra step in preventing pollution.
+The Fort Worth water utility is committed to protecting the city’s wastewater system by encouraging and awarding those who take the extra step in preventing pollution.

 Animal fats and vegetable oils, also known as grease for example, are some of the most common pollutants of the sewer system.
 Grease is the result of cooking and occurs naturally in many types of food.
 Grease enters the sanitary sewer as a result of food preparation and the washing of dishes, silverware, pots, pans and other equipment.
 Animal fats and vegetable oils go down the drain, where they cool and eventually solidify (fats and oils do not mix with water).
 Over time the sewer pipe’s diameter is significantly reduced by the accumulation of grease.
 Petroleum oils and byproducts from automotive repair facilities and car washes may also cause grease problems in the sewer system.

 Residential, commercial and industrial facilities generate grease.
 Single-family homes, apartment complexes, restaurants, grocery stores, hospitals, airports, food processing plants, car washes and automotive service stations are just a few of the potential sources.